dylan-shao/jupyter-README.md-auto-create/README.md

 c.FileContentsManager.post_save_hook = md_post_save
 ```

-Try restart your jupyter server, and save your jupyter file, you will see a README.md is created with the same content.
+Try restart your jupyter server, and save your jupyter notebook, you will see a README.md is created.